vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 **Query parameters**
 * The number of centroid vectors to retrieve by searching the `HNSW` graph.
 * The dynamic centroid pruning threshold.
-* The re-ranking depth controlling the max number of vector page-ins per node in the inverted index cluster.
+* The re-ranking depth controls the max number of vector page-ins per node in the inverted index cluster.

 ## Real-world considerations
-Real-world applications of vector search needs both batch and real-time vector indexing:
+Real-world applications of vector search need both batch and real-time vector indexing:

-* **Batch**: A new embedder model which maps data to vector representation is trained and embeddings are produced for all data items.
+* **Batch**: A new embedder model which maps data to vector representation is trained, and embedding vector representations produced for all data items.
 * **Incremental Real-time**: A new data item is added and encoded with the current version of the embedder model.

-In addition, data items (with vector representation) needs to be updated and deleted.
+In addition, data items (with vector representation) need to be updated and deleted.
 The hybrid method described in this blog post supports all CRUD (Create, Read, Update, Delete) operations using the standard Vespa API's.

-* Batch indexing with a new model is handled by adding a model version field to the schema, serving queries must restrict the search for vectors to the given model id using standard inverted index query evaluation and constrained Vector search.
+* Batch indexing with a new model is handled by adding a model version field to the schema.
+Serving queries must restrict the search for vectors to the given model id using standard inverted index query evaluation and constrained vector search.
 See [Query Time Constrained Approximate Nearest Neighbor Search](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/) and
 [Embedding model hot swap](https://docs.vespa.ai/en/tutorials/models-hot-swap.html).
-Having multiple model versions active increases the deployment cost linearly with the number of models that needs to be active at any time.
+Having multiple active model versions increases the deployment cost linearly with the number of models.

-* New vectors using an existing embedding model is added to the non-centroid content cluster, with 20% centroids, one can expect to grow document volume significantly from baseline bootstrap size, without severely degrading accuracy.
+* New vectors using an existing embedding model is added to the non-centroid content cluster.
+As long at the number of centroids is large, one can expect to grow document volume significantly from the baseline size, without severely degrading accuracy.

-The only thing which the application owner need to consider is that deleting large amounts of centroid vectors will impact recall negatively.
-For most large scale vector use cases this is not a realistic problem.
-If the use case requires deleting large amount of vector items, one can consider decoupling centroids from vectors, so that centroids are in-fact real centroids, and not vectors part of the dataset.
+The only thing which the application owner needs to consider is that deleting large amounts of centroid vectors will impact recall negatively.
+For most large-scale vector use cases, this is not a real problem.
+If the use case requires deleting large amount of vector items, one can consider decoupling centroids from vectors, so that centroids are in fact real centroids, and not vectors part of the dataset.

 ## Vespa Experimental Setup
 The following section describes our experiments with the Vespa `HNSW-F` sample application using Vespa Cloud's [performance environment](https://cloud.vespa.ai/en/reference/environments#perf).
-The Vespa Cloud performance environment makes it easy to iteratively develop applications and choosing the ideal instance types for any size vector dataset.
+The Vespa Cloud performance environment makes it easy to iteratively develop applications and choose the ideal instance types for any size vector dataset.

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/Vespa-cloud-indexing.png"/>